-We sampled a gram of artisan top-shelf Premium Jack (a Jack Herer phenotype, available at Elemental as of 5/11/2018, while supplies last), with a single Zig Zag 1 ¼”rolling paper as our chosen method of delivery.
+We sampled a gram of artisan top-shelf new Jack Herer from the folks at Original Jack Herer themselves, using a single Zig Zag 1 ¼” rolling paper as our chosen method of delivery.
 We broke the nugs down with our fingers, which immediately intensified the already-overwhelming aroma of sage and pine.
 The soft, broken-down product worked flawlessly with our wrap, quickly conforming to an ideal baseball-bat-like shape, and evenly distributing medicine for a pleasant burn.
 After stuffing in the final morsels of the gram and quickly admiring our roll, we flicked the lighter, lit our joint, and slowly ascended into pure Jack-aided bliss.

 The initial green hit was delightfully sweet--though with more of a syrupy flavor than originally suggested by the aroma.
 The smoke was smooth and easy on the throat; I exhaled a notably thick cloud without the slightest urge to cough.
 Jack’s effects gradually revealed themselves over the following five minutes: content smiles slowly crept onto our faces, accompanied with a sudden inclination to engage in some kind of physical activity-- definitely a clean-the-house type of strain.
 There was a palpable cerebral buzz as well, though never overpowering--great for patients needing to medicate, but still maintain high functionality throughout the day.
 The effects sustained for the better part of two hours before eventually dissipating, leaving us happy, humbled, and hungry!

 Overall, Jack was an enjoyable experience from beginning to end: great, sweet flavor with a discernable sativa kick, and no crash afterward!
 Fans of other sugary daytime strains such as Haze, Trainwreck, and/or Chernobyl are sure to enjoy.
 We currently have several Jack varieties on the menu incl. another top-shelf Jack Herer flower from King's Garden ($50/8th, WSL), two Jack cartridges: one from Original Jack ($50/gram) and one from Eden Extracts ($40/half gram), and Original Jack Herer prerolls ($35/3-pack)!

 If you don’t know Jack, now’s the perfect time to introduce yourself; be sure to ask your consultant on your next visit!